 Lastly, reorder the sicks and reinsert them back into their respective RAM seats.

 Resetting your BIOS sets it back to its previous configurations and can often fix a lot of different issues.

-Once again make sure your computer is powered OFF, the power cord is removed, and you are properly grounded.
+Once again make sure your PC is OFF, all cables are disconnected, and you are properly grounded.

-Next, remove the CMOS battery from the motherboard.
-Then, hold down the power button to drain all excess remaining power.
+Then, just remove the CMOS battery from the motherboard.
+For good measure, hold down the power button to drain all excess remaining power.

-After about a minute, reinsert the CMOS battery back into your PC.
+After about 60 seconds, reinsert the CMOS battery back into your computer.